Why You Need an Emergency Savings Fund

 How much should I put in emergency savings?

 This answer is different for everyone, but if you have almost nothing saved up for emergencies right now, start with a goal of $1000.
 This gives you a good starting point and it will cover most emergencies.
+Most experts recommend saving 10 percent of their paychecks to get started.

 Where to put emergency savings